Aboudoc/Compound/README.md

 ## Open price feed

-Why might we need the price in terms of USD? => because liquidity is in terms of USD, by dividing it by the price of token that we want to borrow, we get the amount of tokens that we can borrow.
+Why might we need the price in terms of USD?

+Because liquidity is in terms of USD, by dividing it by the price of token that we want to borrow, we get the amount of tokens that we can borrow.

 ### Function getPriceFeed